Zach Hamill

-Zachary Robert Hamill (born September 23, 1988) is a Canadian professional ice hockey centre who is currently playing for EC Bad Nauheim of the DEL2.
+Zachary Robert Hamill (born September 23, 1988) is a Canadian former professional ice hockey centre.
 Hamill was drafted in the first round, eighth overall by the National Hockey League (NHL)'s Boston Bruins in the 2007 NHL Entry Draft.
 Prior to turning professional, Hamill spent his entire Western Hockey League (WHL) career with the Everett Silvertips.

 Playing career

 Junior

 Hamill was drafted in the first round, third overall, by the Everett Silvertips in the 2003 WHL Bantam Draft.
 Shortly after on October 8, 2003, he made his Western Hockey League (WHL) debut against the Seattle Thunderbirds.
 Although playing in only four regular season games in the early part of the 2003–04 season, Hamill finished with two assists before being reassigned to the Port Coquitlam Buckaroos of the Pacific International Junior Hockey League (PIJHL).
 He returned to the Silvertips for their 2004 WHL playoff run, playing in 20 games.
 The 2004–05 season was Hamill's first full WHL season, playing in 57 games.
 He finished his rookie season with a respectable 33 points.
 This season also saw Hamill represent Canada Pacific at the 2005 World U-17 Hockey Challenge in Lethbridge, Alberta.
 During the off-season, Hamill represented Canada at the 2005 U-18 Junior World Cup in Břeclav, Czech Republic, and Piešťany, Slovakia.

 In his sophomore season, Hamill continued to better his play.
 In December, he represented Team WHL in the 2005 ADT Canada–Russia Challenge.
 Hamill finished the year with 59 points in 53 games, an average of over a point per game.
 Hamill's play was rewarded when on June 22, 2006, he was invited to Canada's National Junior Team Development Camp.

 Hamill's 2006–07 season was arguably his best.
 In November, Hamill once again represented Team WHL in the 2006 ADT Canada-Russia Challenge and in January, he played in the 2007 CHL Top Prospects Game.
 Hamill was named the WHL's player of the week for the week of January 22–28, scoring 13 points in 4 games.
 Hamill was also named the player of the month for January after collecting 24 points in 12 games.
 With 93 points at the end of the season, Hamill won the Bob Clarke Trophy as the WHL's leading scorer and was named to the WHL West First All-Star Team.
 With his 61 assists and 93 points, Hamill claimed both the Silvertips' single season assists and points records.
 Hamill also finished the season with seven Silvertips franchise career records.